dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 ![Creating .Net Core 2 project with dotnet cli](https://cdn.auth0.com/blog/net-core-2/creating-app-through0-cli.png)

-Regardless the way you have created your project, you will get in the folder the files defining the classes to setup a basic Web API application.
+Regardless the way you have created your project, you will get in the folder the files defining the classes to setup a basic ASP.NET Core 2 Web API application.

 First of all, we change the body of `ConfigureServices` method in `Startup.cs` in order to configure support for JWT-based authentication.
 The following is the resulting implementation of `ConfigureServices`: